(This post has been updated to reflect the interest rate increase on July 12.)

 All of this is feeding into the strongest economic growth Canada has seen since the collapse of oil prices in 2014.

-Not so fast.
-One key ingredient is missing, and it’s the most important piece of the puzzle as far as the Bank of Canada’s mandate is concerned: inflation.
+One key ingredient is missing from Canada’s economic turnaround, and it’s the most important piece of the puzzle as far as the Bank of Canada’s mandate is concerned: inflation.
 Inflation has tumbled below the Bank’s two per cent target, and this doesn’t include the full effect of the latest decline in oil.
-The question is, will this be enough to dissuade Poloz from tightening.
+Going forward, this will be a big factor in determining if and when Poloz next raises rates.

 MORE ABOUT INTEREST RATES: